• Skip to primary navigation

 Instructions

 1. Measure the dry ingredients.
-In a medium bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
+In a medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
 Set aside.

 Notes